Share it

 Please remember:

-You also need to meet any subject-specific criteria for particular Level 3 courses as set out in the Course Specific GCSE Requirements below.
+You need to meet any subject-specific criteria for particular Level 3 courses as set out in the Course Specific GCSE Requirements below.

-Course-Specific GCSE Requirements (PDF)
+Course-Specific GCSE Entry Requirements 2024-25 (PDF)

-The PDF shows a proposed list of courses for September 2023.
+The PDF shows a proposed list of courses for September 2024/25.
 Courses may be changed, added to or removed depending on student numbers and staffing.

 Sixth Form Staff